MolBIFFM/diana/README.md

     }
 ]
 ```
-If true, compute enrichment with respect to the entire annotation, specific to the organism of interest, otherwise with respect to the protein-protein interaction network.
+If `true`, compute enrichment with respect to the entire annotation, specific to the organism of interest, otherwise with respect to the protein-protein interaction network.
 The default setting is `false`.

 ```json
 [